mysociety/fixmystreet/running/admin_manual.md

       problem will be different in different locations.
     </p>
     <p>
-      However, OpenStreetMap is an editable project, so it is possible to encourage users -- or your own team -- to update the map information.
-It will take a while for the map tiles to update, so these changes will not appear on your own site quickly.
+      OpenStreetMap is an editable project, so it is possible to encourage users -- or your own team -- to update the map information.
+It will take a while for the map tiles to update, so these changes might not appear on your own site quickly.
     </p>
   </dd>
 </dl>